 perforated lid.
 Shake it up well and scatter the mixture on top of the

 in a 300mm wide band.
-Apply a light covering of sieved compost or organic seed growing mix.
+Apply a light covering of sieved compost or organic seed raising mix.

 The sand helps controls the density and distribution of your carrots.
 Water